chobgo/Cyclistic_Case_Study_Google/README.md

 ## FASE 2: PREPARE

-The project will use the data provided by Google using the following link: https://divvy-tripdata.s3.amazonaws.com/index.html Motivate International Inc. has made the data available under this [license.](https://www.divvybikes.com/data-license-agreement)

 ### Guiding Questions

     Where is your data located?

-The data is available for download here `<divvy_tripdata>` : <https://divvy-tripdata.s3.amazonaws.com/index.html>
+The project will use the data provided by Google using the following link: [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement)

     How is the data organized?